s-babish/tcouchii-tradeoff/README.md

 These data sheets contain various information about the snakes used in all three of these experiments, and are in this folder because all three analyses draw on this information.
 The most important information in these files is snake MAMU and muscle masses for the muscles used in the various analyses, the former of which is integral to the analyses and the latter of which is necessary for all data processing (scaling results to muscle mass).

+#### IC50

+IC50 data, currently unorganized except IC50.csv, which has the final results for all the IC50 analyses and isn't really raw data but is staying there until I have the code to create it and can actually treat it as an outfile.

 ### data_processed

 ### OutFiles